-Arroz ala Cubana is a dish distinguished by fried banana plantains and fried egg on the side.
-These are my super fave part of it.
+Arroz ala Cubana is a dish distinguished with rice, ground meat menudo, fried banana plantains, and fried egg on the side.
+These is one of my favorite menu.

 Since when did you last cook Arroz ala Cubana?
-This a sure hit to your family..Uncle and Auntie will surely love to have a meal like these.❤
+This a sure hit to your family.
+Everyone will surely love this combo meal.

 1 kilo ground beef (or pork)

 ½ cup frozen green peas